Engwe X26 Review – 1,200-Watt Fat E-Bike

 One-Piece Wheels and Fat Tires

-The 26X4-inch fat tires provide better grip because of their large contact area and are also skid resistant.
+All bikes from the series come with 4″ fat tires.
+Fat tires provide better grip because of their large contact area and are also skid-resistant.
 They give users better control when riding through various elements, stop faster, and make it easier to take tight turns.

 4-inch fat tires

-Additionally, the X26 has one-piece wheels, meaning its design incorporates the wheels’ frame and spikes forming a single piece of metal.
+The X26 and X20 have one-piece wheels, meaning their design incorporates the wheels’ frame and spikes forming a single piece of metal.
+But the X24 has regular wheels with spokes.

 Handlebar and Display